Munther Baara, Senior Director, Development Business Technology, Pfizer

 Marion Wolfs is Director, Risk Management-Central Monitoring (RM-CM) within the Integrated Data Analytics and Reporting (IDAR) organization from Janssen Pharmaceutical Companies of JnJ.
 In this role she is responsible for the oversight, execution, and management of the Analytical Risk-Based Monitoring (ARBM) processes at Janssen.
 She also is the RBM CRO Engagement lead for TransCelerate.
 Marion joined the pharmaceutical industry in 2007 and worked in various clinical operations roles until joining the Risk Management-Central Monitoring Group in October 2014.
 Marion holds a Master of Science degree in Biomedical Sciences from the Maastricht University and an International Certificate in Enterprise Risk Management from IRM.

 Maya Zlatanova, FindMeCure Foundation

-United Nations, the NHS, and the pharmaceutical companies.
+A health tech entrepreneur with 10 years of experience in the clinical research industry.
+Developed training on regulations and how to improve the clinical research industry for the United Nations, the NHS, and the pharmaceutical companies.
 In the last few years, passionate patient advocate heading FindMeCure and the Patient Empowerment Initiative with focus on solving the biggest problems within patient recruitment and engagement.